xli1224/stephenmcd.github.com/_posts/2012-05-17-circular-template-inheritance-for-django.md

     return OverExtendsNode(nodelist, parent_name)
 {% endhighlight %}

 The final step required is to automatically add our ``overextends`` tag to Django's built-in tags.
 Django's ``ExtendsNode`` uses a feature where it gets marked as having to be the first tag in a template (``ExtendsNode.must_be_first`` is set to ``True``).
 This means that it (and subsequently our ``ExtendsNode`` subclass) need to be available without having to load the template library that implements it.
-This is as simply as calling the ``django.template.loader.add_to_builtins`` function from your project's settings module, passing it the Python dotted path as a string for the module that contains out ``overextends`` tag.
+This is as simple as calling the ``django.template.loader.add_to_builtins`` function from your project's settings module, passing it the Python dotted path as a string for the module that contains out ``overextends`` tag.

 [template-inheritance]: https://docs.djangoproject.com/en/dev/topics/templates/#template-inheritance
 [template-loaders]: https://docs.djangoproject.com/en/dev/ref/templates/api/#loader-types